vplesko/OrbLang/docs/pages/fizzbuzz.md

 ./main
 ```

-This may be a simple program, but it nicely showcases usages of some important Orb concepts.
+This may be a simple program, but it nicely showcases some of the Orb concepts we learned so far.